 When the autumn semester begins more classrooms and auditoriums will open.
 The reception in CA-huset is unmanned, until furhter notice, but all employees can enter with a pass-card and code 06:00-20:00.
 The mail is picked up/left only once a day.

-Chalmers have closed its three libraries (the main library, Kuggen, and the architectural library) from Wednesday 18 March, and will offer instead online library service
+Chalmers has closed its three libraries until further notice (the main library, Kuggen, and the architectural library), and will offer instead online library service

 and phone support.
 The libraries’ electronic information resources and support channels are not affected by the closures.
 The three libraries will open for employees and students from 17 August, with limited opening hours of 10–14.